Can Police Interview Me Without a Solicitor?

 Legal Disclaimer

-The information provided on this page is for general informational purposes only and does not constitute legal advice.
-While we strive to provide accurate and up-to-date information, you should not rely on this content as a substitute for professional legal advice.
+The information on this page is for general informational purposes only and does not constitute legal advice.
+Content is general information based on PACE, the PACE Codes of Practice, and related criminal procedure sources.
+You should not rely on it as a substitute for advice from a qualified solicitor about your specific situation.